Eric-Ward475/Class-Notes/English/English 1H/Writing + Grammar/Writing Essays.md

 		- Finishes the paragraph elegantly, ensuring that the reader understands the purpose of the paragraph clearly
 		- Sometimes, this is simply considered a second piece of CM, but it ultimately does the same thing
 		- Example: "Thus, the third pig's wisdom highlights the importance of preparation and careful decision-making."

+### Formatting Essays

+- Times New Roman, font size 12
+- 1 inch margins on all sides (Normal margins on Word)
+- Line spacing must be double
+- Don't add space between paragraphs of the same style (Word)